 Members of the Class of 2017 have been accepted to our nation's top colleges and universities including Berklee College of Music, Boston College, Boston University, Brown University, University California - Berkeley, University California - Davis, University of California Los Angeles (UCLA), California Polytechnic, Carnegie Mellon University, Case Western Reserve University, University of Chicago, Colorado School of Mines, Columbia University, Cornell College, Creighton University, Dartmouth College, Duke University, Emory University, Fordham University, Georgetown University, Johns Hopkins University, Loyola Marymount University, Marquette University, Massachusetts Institute of Technology (MIT), University of Michigan, University of North Carolina at Chapel Hill, Northeastern University, Pepperdine University, Princeton University, Purdue University, Savannah College of Art and Design, United States Naval Academy, University of Southern California, Texas Christian University, Tulane University, University of Utah, Villanova University, University of Washington, Washington University in St. Louis, Westminster College, and Yale University.

-- Members of the Class of 2017 accepted by over 188 colleges and universities, and will attend 58 colleges 7 universities in 30 states
+- Members of the Class of 2018 will attend 60 colleges and universities in 19 states

 - 51% of the college-bound students are attending out-of-state institutions